 Venous intravasation (hysterosalpingography)

-Patient who presented with secondary infertility.
-An HSG was performed as part of her evaluation.
+Secondary infertility.
+A hysterosalpingogram (HSG) was performed as part of her evaluation.

 Loading Stack -